Learn more about the Skizofriends Art Movement

 And why the focus on people with schizophrenia?

-During the same time, I was actively consulting with Dr. Rai, a psychiatrist, for my research.
+At the time, I was actively consulting Dr Rai, a psychiatrist, for my research.
 I found it interesting that he gathered his patients living with schizophrenia for a weekly sharing session.
 It provided them with social support beyond medication.
-I was interested to learn more so with a colouring pen and paper I visited their homes and met their families for a few observations.
+I was interested to learn more, so with a colouring pen and paper, I visited their homes and met their families for a few observations.

 To my surprise, they were incredibly artistic and had a unique way of thinking.
-It wasn’t even ‘out of the box’ thinking anymore, for them, the box never even existed in the first place.
-However, because of the stigma of schizophrenia, they have been unable to express themselves fully and many are lonely and jobless.
-This put quite a strain on their families also.
+It wasn’t even ‘out of the box’ thinking anymore.
+For them, the box never even existed in the first place.
+However, because of the stigma of schizophrenia, they have been unable to fully express themselves, and many are lonely and jobless.
+This also put quite a strain on their families.

-Through art as a tool for expression and empowerment, we’ve been working to challenge the stigma and reintegrate people with schizophrenia back to society.
+Through art as a tool for expression and empowerment, we’ve been working to challenge the stigma and reintegrate people with schizophrenia back into society.

-Has art been a medium for mental wellness for you personally?
+Has art been a medium for your personal mental wellness?